VlachosGroup/AIMSim/README.md

 ## Installing molSim
 ### Pip _(preferred method)_
-Required dependency _RDKit_ is only available through _conda_.
-To install using _pip_, first run `conda install -c rdkit rdkit` to install it.
-To then install molSim using pip, run the following command: `pip install molSim`
+Required dependency _RDKit_ is only available first-party through _conda_.
+To install molSim using pip, run the following command: `pip install molSim`.
+You may then need to install `RDKit` using _conda_: run `conda install -c rdkit rdkit` to install it.

 ### Conda
 Install all depedencies at once with: